-The X-Wave will slow down near upper-hybrid frequency layer and reflect at right cut-off frequency layer.
-Therefore, it is necessary to input extraordinary wave from high field side of Tokamak, whereas it will be reflected at the right cut-off frequency layer when input from the lower-field side.
-Different frequency corresponds to different position.
-We can adjust the frequency of the extraordinary wave to align with the region where runaway events are more likely to occur (such as in the core of Tokamak).
-Since the power requirement for trapping runaway electrons is not higher than KW, it is worth noting that precise frequency adjustments to match the core of the Tokamak based on real-time plasma density diagnosis is possible to achieve.
+The X-Wave will slow down near the upper-hybrid frequency layer and reflect at the right hand cut-off frequency layer.
+Therefore, it is necessary to inject the extraordinary wave from the high field side of the tokamak, whereas it will be reflected at the right cut-off frequency layer when injected from the lower-field side.
+Different frequencies correspond to different positions.
+We can adjust the frequency of the extraordinary wave to align with the region where runaway events are more likely to occur (such as in the core of the tokamak).
+Since the power requirement for trapping runaway electrons is not higher than kilowatts, it is worth noting that precise frequency adjustments to match the core of the Tokamak based on real-time plasma density diagnosis is possible to achieve.

-8 summary
+8 Summary